 Interestingly, also not unusual were reports that Whitehead had been given infants as young as a month old by mothers unable to provide care and by folks who found babies abandoned on their doorstep, and that he was making the children available for adoption.

-While Whitehead was clearly a respected member of society – sometimes called upon by newspapermen for comment after heinous crimes and other incidents – he was also outspoken, drawing criticism, as in 1908 when former Gov. George Peck publicly chided Whitehead for calling President Theodore Roosevelt, "a coward for indulging in the hunt," in the words the Journal.
+Whitehead was clearly a respected member of society, sometimes called upon by newspapermen for comment after heinous crimes and other incidents.
+But he was also outspoken, drawing criticism, as in 1908 when former Gov. George Peck publicly chided Whitehead for calling President Theodore Roosevelt, "a coward for indulging in the hunt," in the words the Journal.

-Part of Whitehead’s work was in the construction of drinking fountains around the city for horses and was responsible for at least 29 such amenities, some of which were organized under the auspices of the Badger State Humane Society – and paid for by public donations – and even more of them the work of Whitehead alone.
+Part of Whitehead’s work was the construction of drinking fountains around the city for horses and he was responsible for at least 29 such amenities.
+Some were organized under the auspices of the Badger State Humane Society – and paid for by public donations – and even more of them were the work of Whitehead alone.

-And lest one be confused, Whitehead was primed to speak out, as he did in a letter to the editor of the Sentinel in July 1910, regarding the Bow Street fountain, which is now the last remaining horse trough in the city.
+And lest one be confused, Whitehead was primed to speak out in his own defense, as he did in a letter to the editor of the Sentinel in July 1910, regarding the Bow Street fountain, which is now the last remaining horse trough in the city.